More Blog Posts

 Many businesses and organizations choose to use SMS notifications because they work on every device.
 There’s no app to download or software to install.
 Nearly all cell phones can receive SMS.

 Consider the following: your friend needs to inform you about something quickly.
 Would you rather them send you a quick text, call you, or email you?
-If you’re like most consumers, you answered text.
+Most people prefer text because of its straightforward nature.

 SMS notifications can be used to send emergency text alerts, inform users about new features, and send out advertising messages—among other things.
 Here are just a few of the most common use cases: